rsurr/rsurr.github.io/_pages/projects.md

 <div class="post-content research-project">
   <details>
 	<summary>
-  <strong> Price Regulation of Agricultural Technology</strong>
+  <strong> Price Regulation and the Adoption–Innovation Trade-off</strong>
   <p>with <a href="https://matteo-ruzzante.com">Matteo Ruzzante</a> &nbsp;&nbsp; <a href="/assets/pdf/india_pricecontrols.pdf" target="_blank" style="color: #dc3545; text-decoration: none;">[PDF <i class="fas fa-file-pdf"></i>]</a></p> <br> </summary>

     <p style="margin-left: 25px;">
-    Regulating the price of productivity-enhancing inputs can allow governments to facilitate the diffusion of existing technologies but deter private firms from investing in innovation and introducing superior technologies.
-This project studies the demand and supply-side consequences of price controls on genetically engineered (GE) cotton seeds in India.
-Leveraging the differential timing and intensity of this policy across states, we show that the government-mandated price reduction increased farmers’ adoption of GE seeds by 20pp.
-Using newly assembled data from experimental field trials across India, we show that agronomic yields of new varieties worsen by 30% in price-controlled states.
-We develop and estimate a structural model of demand and supply of cotton seeds to quantify the welfare impact of these price and quality responses.
-Preliminary results indicate that the policy increased aggregate farmer surplus.
-Importantly, we show that ignoring endogenous quality adjustments substantially overstates the policy's impact on welfare.
+    Regulating technology prices can raise adoption yet deter innovation.
+In India, price controls on genetically engineered (GE) cotton seeds induced this trade-off.
+Leveraging the policy’s differential timing across states, we show that mandated price reductions accelerated adoption of GE seeds by farmers.
+Although seed supply kept pace, innovation stalled: fewer new varieties were introduced.
+Using newly assembled data from experimental field trials across India, we show that agronomic yields of new varieties fell in price-controlled states.
+To quantify the welfare implications of price and yield effects, we develop and estimate a structural model of demand and supply for seeds with endogenous product attributes.
+While the policy raised farmers’ surplus, especially among the poor, ignoring innovation responses in equilibrium vastly overstates their welfare gains.
+We use the estimated model to assess alternative policies that better balance adoption and innovation incentives.
+For a given public budget, incentives for seed developers tied to the productivity of new varieties achieve the highest welfare for farmers.
     </p>
     </details>